Facebook is big. As the largest social network in the world, it has more than 1.23 billion active users, 62% of whom log in on a daily basis.

 As already mentioned, Facebook has some of the most powerful targeting tools of any online advertising program.

-Custom-Tailor Your Ads
+Customize Your Ads

 The other big advantage to tightly-targeted ads is that you can create different ads for different demographic groups.
 Better-targeted ads are going to garner better results.